status-im/nim-toml-serialization/README.md

 family and provides several operation modes:

   - Decode into Nim data types without any intermediate steps using only a **subset** of TOML.
-    - Unlike typical lexer based parser, nim-toml-serialization is very efficient because the parser convert text directly into Nim data types and using no intermediate `token`.
+    - Unlike typical lexer-based parser, nim-toml-serialization is very efficient because the parser converts text directly into Nim data types and uses no intermediate `token`.
   - Decode into Nim data types mixed with `TomlValueRef` to parse any valid TOML value.
     - Using `TomlValueRef` can offer more flexibility but also require more memory.
-      If you can avoid using dotted key, there is no reason to use `TomlValueRef`.
+      If you can avoid using a dotted key, there is no reason to use `TomlValueRef`.
   - Decode into `TomlValueRef` from any valid TOML.
   - Encode Nim data types into a **subset** of TOML.
   - Encode `TomlValueRef` into full spec TOML.
   - Both encoder and decoder support `keyed` mode.
-  - Allow skipping unknown fields using `TomlUnknownFields` flag.
+  - Allow skipping unknown fields using the `TomlUnknownFields` flag.
-    - Skipping unknown fields also done efficiently, no token produced.
+    - Skipping unknown fields is also done efficiently, with no token produced.
-      But skipped fields should contains valid TOML value or the parser will raise exception.
+      But skipped fields should contain valid TOML values or the parser will raise an exception.
   - Since v0.2.1 you can choose to use `OrderedTable` instead of `Table` when parsing into `TomlValueRef` using `-d:tomlOrderedTable` compile time switch.
-  - Since v0.2.3, compile time decode/loadFile are allowed.
-It means you can initialize const value using `decode` or `loadFile`.
-It also ok to use it inside static block or other nim VM code.
+  - Since v0.2.3, compile time decode/loadFile is allowed.
+It means you can initialize a const value using `decode` or `loadFile`.
+It is also ok to use it inside a static block or other nim VM code.

 ## Spec compliance
 nim-toml-serialization implements [v1.0.0](https://github.com/toml-lang/toml/releases/tag/1.0.0)